HMCS Protector

 Royal Canadian Navy base HMCS Protector, also known as the Point Edward Naval Base, was located next to Sydney Harbour, on Nova Scotia's Cape Breton Island.
-It was founded in 1940 and used by the navy during the Second World War.
-It was mainly used to provision, protect and repair the various merchant marine convoys to Quebec, Halifax, and the United Kingdom.
+It was founded in 1940 and used by the navy during the Second World War, mainly to provision, protect and repair merchant marine convoys to Quebec, Halifax, and the United Kingdom.
 It was a main combat zone during the Battle of the St. Lawrence and the more general Battle of the Atlantic.
-It continued to be utilized during the Cold War's early stages.
-It was decommissioned in 1964 and became the initial facility to house the Canadian Coast Guard College that same year.
-Currently, the Sydport Industrial Park utilizes the base's former piers and land.
+It continued to be used during the Cold War's early stages.
+In 1964, it was decommissioned and became the first facility to house the Canadian Coast Guard College.
+Today, the Sydport Industrial Park uses the base's former piers and land.

 Second World War 1939–1945

-During the months prior to the Second World War being declared in 1939, the RCMP Patrol Vessel Protector was stationed at Sydney for various policing duties.
+In the months before the Second World War was declared in 1939, the RCMP Patrol Vessel Protector was stationed at Sydney for various policing duties.
 On 28 August 1939 the Royal Canadian Navy established a small shore facility on the Sydney waterfront.
 On 22 July 1940, this facility was commissioned as HMCS Protector, taking its name from Patrol Vessel Protector.
 At the time, navy regulations stated that a naval shore base's designation must use a seaborne ship's name.

-HMCS Protector saw intensive use during the war, as Sydney Harbour became the assembly port for the SC (Slow Convoy) series Atlantic convoys, as well as convoys to other major ports in Canada, namely Halifax (SH) and Quebec (SQ).
+HMCS Protector saw intensive use during the war, as Sydney Harbour became the assembly port for the SC (Slow Convoy) series Atlantic convoys, as well as convoys to other major ports in Canada: Halifax (SH) and Quebec (SQ).
 Other convoys that were marshaled by Protector were Sydney-Corner Brook (SB), Sydney-Port aux Basque (SPAB) and Sydney-Greenland (SG).
 It was the base for the warships that escorted the SC convoys in the western Atlantic.
-Protector was the focal point for the extensive Sydney Harbour defences that were established to protect against German U-boat attack.
+Protector was the focal point for the extensive Sydney Harbour defences against German U-boat attack.

 HMCS Protector was initially stationed on the Sydney waterfront and used commercial wharves and buildings along Esplanade Street, where the present armouries and marine terminal are located.
 On 15 March 1943, a new custom-built shore facility and extensive piers was opened at Point Edward on the opposite western shore of the harbour, and was named HMCS Protector II, while the original was then renamed HMCS Protector I. A Canadian National Railways line linked this new base to the mainline to Point Tupper.
 Numerous convoy supply ships and warships were loaded and serviced at Protector by ship chandlers such as Sydney Ship Supply; at the same time, the navy maintained use of the commercial facilities on the eastern shore in Sydney proper.
 The base specialised in repair and fitting.